leonardoeloy/unitopus/README.md

 _Static blog generator that doesn't sucks._

+or maybe:

+_Static blog generator with seven legs off of complexity._

 or even better:

-_Unitopus brings the simplicity that no bi-polar man or any sea creature would!_
+_Unitopus brings the simplicity that no bi-polar man or any eight legged sea creature would!_

 ## Getting Started ##